 With potable water linings, there are strict criteria that must be met and tests to be conducted before a water storage tower is approved for potable water use.
-In the U.S. and Canada, this includes the NSF/ANSI/CAN 61 (soon to be NSF/ANSI/CAN 600 in 2022) certification for water treatment.
+In the U.S. and Canada, this includes the NSF/ANSI/CAN 61 (soon to be NSF/ANSI/CAN 600) certification for water treatment.
 However, not all water tanks are meant for drinking purposes and, therefore, don’t require meeting the stringent standards of potable water approval.

 The type of lining needed for a water storage tank depends on a variety of variables, such as its temperature and contents.
 For example, ambient seawater or tap water may be reasonably inert, but demineralized water at 200° F may require a novolac epoxy or a coating with glass flake reinforcement.
 On the other hand, if the temperature is bumped up to 212° F in the form of steam, the water tank would likely require a more breathable coating to handle the internal pressure fluctuations.
 In other words, it’s all about context and picking the right tool for the job at hand.

 Selecting a Water Tank Lining Based on Specific Needs